himanshu-singh-ashu/first-demo/README.md

 # first-demo
-This is my first git hub repository
+This is my first git  repository